bitkidd/adonisjs-credentials/README.md

 The provider uses node.js' native crypto library and encrypts everything using *AES* cipher with a random vector, which makes your secrets very secure, with a single key that can decrypt data.

-Credentials while decrypted present themselves as simple JSON objects, this allows to keep variables in a very predictable and simple manner:
+Credentials while decrypted present themselves as simple files in JSON or YAML formats, this allows to keep variables in a very predictable and simple manner:

+**JSON**
 ```json
 {
   "google": {